Muntasir101/RAG_AI_Assistant/README.md

 # RAG AI Decision Assistant for Volleyball Athletes

 A specialized AI decision assistant built with Retrieval-Augmented Generation (RAG) that provides evidence-based answers exclusively from a knowledge base.
-Designed specifically for volleyball athletes, supporting both Russian and English languages.

 **Current Status**: ✅ Fully operational with Gemini 3 Flash Preview, local embeddings, and multi-provider support.